wp-plugins/gmo-showtime/readme.txt

 = Can I find any documentation or a manual for this plugin? =

 Yes.
 Please refer [here](http://support.wpshop.com/).
-Click [here](http://wpshop.com/) to visit GMO Showtime’s host, WP Shop byGMO’s website.
+Click [here](http://wpshop.com/) to visit GMO Showtime's host, WP Shop byGMO's website.

 == Changelog ==